PUSHY, PUSHY

 So I dug in.
 I pulled some weeds.
 Lots and lots of weeds.
 I moved the pots to their summer homes, where they anxiously await their annual bits of color.
 I assured my screen porch we’ll get things fixed up soon.
 And then I tackled the pile of metal junk at the front door.
 The first thing I moved was my red vintage push mower – yet another treasure that is a piece of R-house history.

-The mower was in the garage when I moved in.
+The mower was in the wooden storage barn when I moved in.
 Oh, to know how many years it spent as the primary means of mowing this lawn of mine.
 R-house was built in the 40s, and this mower is probably just as old, by my guess.
+I often find amazing things in the barn.
+I’ll admit, it needs a fresh lick of paint but it’s great.
+It holds so many amazing treasures.

 Pretty great, huh?